Judith of Flanders: Margravine of Flanders

 Some scholars have suggested that the king hoped for Baldwin's early death by giving him land just south of the Scheldt river, a region frequently attacked by the Vikings.
-Baldwin, however, managed the situation well, successfully quelling the Viking threat, earning the nickname of "Iron" from his contemporaries, which later generations replaced with the nickname "Iron Hand".
-He expanded both his army and his territory quickly and became a faithful supporter of his father-in-law.
+Baldwin, however, managed the situation well, and became a faithful supporter of his father-in-law.
 His possessions would become known as the County of Flanders, one of the most powerful domains in France.

-Baldwin chose a small island in Flanders as his residence, formed at the confluence of the Boterbeke and Roya rivers.
-There stood a fortress, possibly built by Vikings, surrounded by a small number of huts, named Bruggia.
-As it was in ruins, Baldwin built a new fortress with a personal residence, a chapel, houses for the servants and a cathedral where the relics of Saint Donatian of Reims were placed.
-The home of Judith and Baldwin stood where now the Palace of Justice and the Town Hall are, and the cathedral was located on the north side of the current Palace of Justice.
-It included a mint and was surrounded by a high wall with four gates, fortified with rising lattices and drawbridges.
-Ruins of buildings still remain, including what probably used to be the baptismal chapel behind the crypt of Saint Basil.

-Judith had children from her third marriage, at least three sons and maybe two daughters.
-The exact date of her death is unknown, but it is believed to have happened no earlier than 870.
 Between 893 and 899, her eldest surviving son Baldwin II married Ælfthryth, daughter of Alfred the Great, King of the Anglo-Saxons (previously King of Wessex), son of Judith's first husband and brother of the second.
 If Judith was alive at this time, she probably played an instrumental role in the marriage negotiations due to her knowledge of the Wessex court.

-Judith's husband Baldwin died in 879 in Arras and was buried in the Abbey of Saint-Bertin near Saint-Omer.
+There are no sources that mention Judith after her elopement with Baldwin, not even the date of her death or place of burial was recorded.
+Judith's husband Baldwin died in 879 in Arras and was buried in the abbey of Saint-Bertin near Saint-Omer.
+As the abbey of Saint-Bertin did not allow women to enter the abbey, not even for burial, the successor of Baldwin I, his son Baldwin II was buried at the abbey of Saint-Peter in Ghent, on the request of his widow Ælfthryth.
+All next four successive counts of Flanders were buried with their spouses at this abbey, making it the necropolis of the counts of Flanders.
+The discovery of a number of graves in 2006 of seven elite tombs in the entrance of the old church of Saint-Peter, one containing the remains of a middle-aged women, led to speculation if the grave of Judith was finally discovered.

+If Judith were still alive at the time of Baldwin I's death, it is likely that she would have opposed just like Ælfthryth, the burial at a site which made it impossible for her to be buried alongside her husband.
+Also, no donation for the salvation of his soul was recorded in Saint-Bertain by its contemporary chronicler Folcuin in his "Gesta abbatum Sithiensium", something Judith certainly was expected to do.
+The absence of sources regarding the death and burial of Judith strongly indicates she was not buried in Flanders, since she was already at the time of her grandson Arnulf I recognized as the matriarch of the dynasty of the counts of Flanders, and any abbey, like Sint-Peter, owning her tomb would have highlighted that.

 Legacy

-In the middle of the 10th century, Judith was described by the compilers of the genealogy of the counts of Flanders as "the wisest and most beautiful", the woman who brought Carolingian blood to the comital dynasty.
 The anointing and coronation of Judith as Queen of Wessex allowed the restoration of the status of wives of kings and improved their position.

+In the middle of the 10th century, Judith was described by Witger, the compiler of the "Genealogia Arnulfi comitis Flandriae", the genealogy of the counts of Flanders, as "the wisest and most beautiful".
+She was viewed as the founding mother of the Flemish dynasty, who brought prestige to the counts of Flanders by her direct Carolingian ancestry.